Minimalistic/Categoria/readme.md

 ![Categoria Cover Image](my_restaurants_and_menus/img/categoria_cover_image.png)

 This is a catalog website that stores and displays restaurants, menus and menu items.
 It also permits adding and deleting entries.
-It was created for a Udacity project and is hosted on an AWS instance, the live website can be found at the [www.restaurantstuff.info](www.restaurantstuff.info)
+It was created for a Udacity project and is hosted on an AWS instance, the live website can be found at [http://www.restaurantstuff.info](www.restaurantstuff.info)

 ## Requirements